darijuxs/RAPIBundle/README.md

 ---------------------------

 * Version 1.0.0
-  - Init project
+  Init project

 * Version 1.0.1
-  - Fixed that data mapper will work with Doctrine proxy classes.
+  Fixed that data mapper will work with Doctrine proxy classes.

 * Version 1.0.2
-  - Moved to bs namespace
+  Moved to bs namespace

 * Version 1.0.3
-  - Fixed angular js error when come request OPTIONS, now all OPTIONS response code will be 200
+  Fixed angular js error when come request OPTIONS, now all OPTIONS response code will be 200

 * Version 1.0.4
-  - Added @request_stact in quates to work with Symfony 3
+  Added @request_stact in quates to work with Symfony 3

+* Version 1.0.5
+  Added `onKernelException` method that catch all main error and convert these errors to JSON response.
+Added custom parameters to `@DataMapper\DateTime()` (format and object)